 Almost Caught Up

 I finally opened my July psc bag last week.
 It contained navy blue Louet Gems along with the pattern suggestion of Chalet Socks from Folk Socks by Nancy Bush.
 I have printed the pattern (needed to enlarge charts) and the yarn is ready.
 The ribbing is finished on the first sock.
-It does not feel like I ShowOffStrandedJunePSChave done much of anything, but that is not where I am keeping my focus.
+It does not feel like I have done much of anything, but that is not where I am keeping my focus.
 I have accomplished things this month.
 I finished the May and June psc pairs.

 I made a short pair of socks for me.
 This is the Show-off Stranded Socks pattern.
 I knit them toe-up with short-row heels.
 The yarn is Regia Bamboo.
 I love the bright colors, the socks feel great, and I can wear them almost any time of the year.

+Brucie's new socks are plain vanilla toe-ups.
 The yarn is Lion Brand Magic Stripes.
 Yes, socks look better when modeled, but I did not want to wait any longer, and it would be wrong of me to wake him or try for a photo shoot while he sleeps.

 Time to get back to spinning!